Table of Contents[Hide][Show]

 No one knows when this current bee calamity will end or if it will get worse.

 Even Ted Dennard, CEO of Savannah Bee Company, a specialty raw honey maker my family visited last summer while on vacation, doesn’t seem to have a clue.
 Dennard terms the problem “a constant battle against nature.”

-Since this never ending fight against nature doesn’t seem to be working very well considering the disastrous drop in bee colonies that continues unabated since 2006, perhaps beekeepers should trying working with nature instead.
+Since this never-ending fight against nature doesn’t seem to be working very well considering the disastrous drop in bee colonies that continues unabated since 2006, perhaps beekeepers should try working with nature instead.